A Historical Tour of London Via the British Version of the Monopoly Board Game: a 21st Century View

 Formerly the cheapest property on the board (now joint with Whitechapel Road) and the only one south of the river, the Old Kent Road runs from Bricklayers Arms at the Tower Bridge Road junction to the edge of Deptford where it becomes New Cross Road.
 Also the beginning of the A2 running from London to Dover, the Old Kent Road is still shabby in many places, but with the current regeneration of nearby Elephant and Castle at the northern end, gentrification is likely to spread over the next few years.
 Like everywhere in London, it is still not a cheap place to live, even though the majority of it looks it.
 Multi-cultural, with many Latin American and Arabic shops at the north end, the road becomes more monocultural and ugly the further south along it you traverse.

 The Old Kent Road dates back to before Roman times and was part of the route taken by the pilgrims in Chaucer's Canterbury Tales.
 Large areas around it were owned by the Rolls family, whose last male descendent was Charles Rolls, co-founder of Rolls Royce who was the first Briton to die in a plane crash.
 Much of the road still has an industrial feel about it and is overlooked by the skeleton of the gasholder frame halfway down, the largest gasholder in the world when it was built.
-Unsightly retail parks are numerous along the road.
+Unsightly retail parks are numerous along the road, one of which stands on the site of where Henry V met his soldiers upon returning from Agincourt.
+On the corner of Peckham Park Road is the old Peckham Civic Centre, now the Everlasting Arms Ministries Church, which boasts a magnificent ceramic mural depicting the history of the area.
 Burgess Park is an unlikely oasis where the street meets Albany Road, which has a barbeque area and the beautiful Chumleigh Garden that is almost a separate entity from the rest of the park.

 In the 14th Century, a church of white stone was built and dedicated to St Mary on what is now Whitechapel High Street, which becomes Whitechapel Road as it runs east, giving the area its name.
 During the Blitz, the church was bombed to smithereens, the floor still visible in what is now Altab Ali park, named after a Bangladeshi murdered in a racist attack in 1978.